Fires harming California's efforts to curb climate change

 The wildfires, in large part, have been fueled by high temperatures, strong winds and dry weather.
 Climate change has made the U.S. West warmer and drier in the past 30 years and will continue to make the weather more extreme and wildfires more destructive, according to scientists.

-Battles said the fires have created a vicious cycle for trying to reduce global warming.
+Battles said the fires have created a vicious cycle.
 Burning increases carbon emissions while also destroying trees and other ground cover that can absorb the greenhouse gas.
 Dead trees will continue to release carbon they once stored.

 The fire is burning along the U.S. Route 50 corridor, one of two highways between Sacramento and Lake Tahoe.
 The highway through the canyon along the South Fork of the American River has been the focus of a decades-long effort to protect homes by preventing the spread of fires through a combination of fuel breaks, prescribed burns and logging.